ga4gh/refget-cloud/README.md

 # Refget Cloud

-Configurable Refget service.
-Can be configured to run in multiple deployment contexts (server/serverless) and serve data from multiple cloud-based sources.
+Configurable, python-based Refget web service.
+Can be configured to run in multiple deployment contexts (e.g. containerized server, serverless) and serve data from multiple cloud-based sources.

 Refget Cloud is an implementation of the [Refget API Specification v1.0.0](https://samtools.github.io/hts-specs/refget.html), developed by the [Global Alliance for Genomics and Health](https://www.ga4gh.org/).

+Currently, this codebase has been deployed to serve reference sequences from the [International Nucleotide Sequence Database Collaboration (INSDC)](http://www.insdc.org/).
+Click [here](https://refget-insdc.jeremy-codes.com/index.html) to view its OpenAPI documentation and begin accessing sequences.

-If you are interested in setting up your own serverless implementation of refget using a cloud-based object store, please feel free to review the [API documentation](https://refget-serverless.readthedocs.io/en/latest/).
+If you are interested in setting up your own serverless implementation of refget using a cloud-based object store, please review the [documention](docs/INDEX.md) to get started.

 ## Supported Deployment Contexts